-- In relation to climate change adaptation, all countries shall develop, submit and regularly update adaptation plans and measures.
-The timing and form of the international declaration can be determined at national level.
+- All countries should develop, submit and regularly update strategies and measures to adapt to climate change.
+The timing and form of the international declaration can be determined at the national level.
 The countries are also required to report regularly on their adaptation measures.
-The Agreement reinforces the existing mechanisms for the avoidance and minimisation of loss and damage, however liability andcompensation were explicitly excluded.
+The agreement reinforces the existing mechanisms for the avoidance and minimisation of loss and damage, however liability andcompensation were explicitly excluded.

-Last modification 15.08.2018
+Last modification 23.06.2023